NCEAS/eml/docs/eml-semantic-annotation-primer.md

 the focus of this document then, is explanation and examples of annotations in EML.
 This Primer is divided into three major sections.
-You should be able to create EML annotations immediately, using only the main section [Semantic Annotations in EML 2.2.0](#sa-eml22), referencing the [Appendix](#appendix) when you would like a longer explanation.
+You should be able to create EML annotations immediately, using only the main section [Semantic Annotations in EML 2.2.0](#sa-eml22), referencing the [Appendix](#appendix) when you would like a longer explanation.[[what is the third section?
+MPS]]

  -  **[Introduction:](#introduction)** (this section)
  -  **[Semantic Annotations in EML 2.2.0](#sa-eml22)**, with examples.
 Where used, EML elements are shown as inline code blocks (`elementName`).